solidjs/solid-testing-library/README.md

 Solid.js reactive changes are pretty instantaneous, so there is rarely need to use `waitFor(…)` or `await findByRole(…)`, except for transitions, suspense and router navigation.

-⚠️ In extension of the original API, this testing library supports a convenient `location` option that will set up a router with memory integration pointing at a certain path.
-Since setting the path is not instantaneous, you need to use asynchronous queries after employing it:
+⚠️ In extension of the original API, this testing library supports convenient `location` and `routeDataFunc` options that will set up a router with memory integration pointing at a certain path if `location` is given and primed with the `routeDataFunc` as data.
+Since this setup is not instantaneous, you need to first use asynchronous queries (`findBy`) after employing it:

 ```tsx
 const App = () => (